jetejeda/javaScript-0-to-expert/DOM-And-Events-Fundamentals/DOM-And-Events-Fundamentals-notes.md

 Modal windows are UI components.
 They are a pop up view with an overlay, which gets overlaid over the rest of the page.
 To exit a modal window, we could click in the closing button, clicking anywhere outside of the window (the overlay) or by pressing the ESC key.

 Usually when we need to manipulate a webpage, we do so by working with classes, adding or removing them from each html tag with javascript.
 By exporting the styles into a class, we will have a clean and easy to maintain code.

+# keyboard events

+For them we still need to add an event listener.
+They are so-called global events because they do not happen on one specific element.
+For global events, we usually list them on the whole document.

+For keyboard there are three types of events which are: key down, key press or the key up.
+In order to check which key was pressed will be stored in the event that is going to occur as soon as any key is pressed.
+Anytime this event occurs, JavaScript will create an object which contains all the information about the event itself, and we can then access it inside the handler function.

+In order to receive that event, we need to send a param to the function that will be executed, we commonly use the letter e which stands for event.